seahyinghang8/asst3/cloud_readme.md

   2. Git clone the assignment repo

-  3. Download the graph files from: `scp myth.stanford.edu:/afs/ir.stanford.edu/class/cs149/data/asst3_graphs/all_graphs.tgz .`
+  3. Download the graph files from: `myth.stanford.edu:/afs/ir.stanford.edu/class/cs149/data/asst3_graphs/all_graphs.tgz`

   4. Build and run the starter code as indicated by the assignment handout. __Note:__ you need to change  REF_LIB in the MakeFile's so that it points to the cloud reference binary.